WikiLeaks exposes alleged CIA hacking program

 “We do not comment on the authenticity or content of purported intelligence documents,” said spokesman Jonathan Liu in an email.

-But Devin Nunes, chairman of the House of Representatives’s Intelligence Committee, said the disclosures “appear to be very, very serious.”
+But Devin Nunes, chairman of the House of Representatives’ Intelligence Committee, said the disclosures “appear to be very, very serious.”

 “We are very concerned,” he said.